kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 ### §221.190   Time for filing and computation of time periods.

-\(a\) A tariff, or revision thereto, or a special tariff permission application may be electronically filed with the Department immediately upon compliance with §221.180, and anytime thereafter, subject to §221.400.
+\(a\) A tariff, or revision thereto, or a special tariff permission application may be electronically filed with the Department immediately upon compliance with [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.180   Requirements for electronic filing of tariffs.|§221.180]], and anytime thereafter, subject to [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.400   Filing of paper tariffs required.|§221.400]].
 The actual date and time of filing shall be noted with each filing.

 \(b\) For the purpose of determining the date that a tariff, or revision thereto, filed pursuant to this subpart, shall be deemed received by the Department: